Pasta Aglio e Olio Recipe (AKA Pasta With Garlic and Oil)

 Extra Bonus: Pair this dish with a nice wine — we went with a Pinot Grigio wine from the Okanagan.
 Any wine will do, but we recommend avoiding wine that’s too sweet.

-Extra Extra Bonus: Try making the pasta by hand.
+Extra Extra Bonus: Try making the pasta from scratch.
 Especially if ScarJo shows up.

 Our Mediocre Thoughts